Hello my dear friends, how was your weekend?

 SAND SAND SAND

-So let me tell you about the steal or deal of the century.
+So let me tell you about the deal of the century.

 I needed six knobs to replace the original knobs on this cabinet.

-Because they were getting nasty looking and since I had already done a really crappy job of spray painting them white?Yeah, I needed new ones.
+Because they were getting nasty looking and since I had already done a really crappy job of spray painting them white, I needed new ones.

-And here is a tip: don't try and save moola by spray painting knobs.
+Here is a tip: don’t try and save money by spray painting knobs.

 Don’t believe HGTV or other bloggers when they tell you how easy it is.

 You paint them, have to wait forever for them to dry…..especially if they are metal……then you need to turn them and spray.